jeon7/dictionary-management/README.md

 ## Demo

 **These are gif files.
-In order to view the actions from the begininng, click the image**
+In order to view the actions from the begininng, click the image.**

 ### Dictionaries Overview ('/')